Melding Wildlife Surveys to Improve Conservation Inference: Discussion

+We demonstrated a flexible approach for joint inference from multiple surveys.
+The need to incorporate mixed surveys into a unified statistical analysis is a common challenge in ecology.
+Integrated distribution models leverage presence only, detection/nondetection, and count data to infer species latent point patterns \citep{Isaac2020, Simmonds2020}. \cite{Liu2016} developed models for inferring animal trajectories from GPS and ``Dead-Reckoning'' tags.
+Their model is an adaptation of Bayesian melding models that where originally proposed in atmospheric sciences for linking observations from monitoring stations and the outputs of deterministic climate models to a common Gaussian process \citep{Fuentes2005, Mcmillan2010}.

+Markov melding handles the observational process and spatial support of each data source in separate submodels which can accommodate more complex distributional assumptions.
+Furthermore, Markov melding facilitates joint inference on quantities that are multivariate non-invertible functions of submodels parameters.
+This quality is especially appealing in ecology where many popular models provide inference on the parameter of interest through derived quantities.
+Markov melding may also reduce computation time when submodels handling the observational uncertainty of each dataset are fit in parallel.

 The integrated model reduced uncertainty in annual density estimates by refining the initial density posterior distributions from the submodels to concur with spatio-temporal trends observed across both datasets.
-We also improved inference for density at unsampled regions in Kansas EOR by kriging across both the surveyed aerial blocks and ground sites.
-The integrated model produced more realistic historical annual densities across the EOR prior to the aerial survey (2012).
-Inferring density estimates from the ground sites alone would be inaccurate because of preferential sampling \citep{Diggle2010}.
+Through the melded joint distribution, the integrated model also provided inference for density at unsampled regions that account for the contributions of both datasets.
+Inferring annual density estimates from the ground sites alone would be inaccurate because of preferential sampling \citep{Diggle2010}.
 The historical density estimates of the integrated model, however, accounted for the uncertainty in both datasets and leveraged trends in temporal dependence and covariate associations learned from the aerial survey data.
 The historical density estimates, which provide insights about longer scale trends in LEPC density, are important for assessing recovery of the species \citep{Van2013}.

-Predictive performance of our integrated model varied with survey effort.
-Scenario 1, which involved conducting aerial surveys every other year, resulted in the worst predictive performance with an average RMSE of 15.8 for the predicted mean density of individuals per $100$ km$^2$.
-This corresponds to an average error of $\pm10,000$ individuals for abundance estimates across Kansas EOR ($225\times299=67275$ km$^2$).
-The average Kansas EOR abundance error for Scenario 4 was $\pm8,000$ individuals.
-The magnitude of these errors confirms the LEPC boom-or-bust life history strategy \citep{Ross2016}, which results in large inter-annual variation in abundance that makes prediction difficult.